vindo-app/vindo/legalese.md

 Also, our website uses Google Analytics and Inspectlet to track and analyze web traffic.
 If you don't like that, you're free to install a browser addon that blocks trackers such as those.
-You may also opt out of Inspectlet tracking by clicking this link:  ([https://www.inspectlet.com/exclude/527677671](/))
+You may also opt out of Inspectlet tracking by clicking  [this link](https://www.inspectlet.com/exclude/527677671 "Opt-out")